falila/trading-engine/README.md

-# AMM (Automated Market Maker) and Order Book Trading Engine
+# AMM (Automated Market Maker) Simulator and Order Book Trading Engine

 A Simple AMM and Order Book Trading Engine in Rust.
 It provides functionalities for liquidity provision, token swaps, and order matching for trading various tokens.